 Discover auto insurance requirements, the best companies, and how to get the lowest rates in Illinois.

 Illinois is the sixth-largest state by population.
 It’s also home to Chicago, the third-largest city in the country by population.
-In 2021, there were approximately 7.23 million registered passenger cars in the state.
-Even with all the people and cars in the state, Illinois drivers pay less on average for car insurance than the rest of the country.
+In 2021, there were approximately 7.23 million registered passenger vehicles in the state.
+Even with all the people and vehicles in the state, Illinois drivers pay less on average for car insurance than the rest of the country.

 In this article, you’ll learn about how car insurance works in Illinois.
-This includes a breakdown of how Illinois’ average auto insurance rates stack up against the US average.
-We’ll also explain specific car insurance laws and policies in Illinois.
+This includes a breakdown of how Illinois’ rates stack up against the US average.
+We’ll also explain specific laws and policies.

 Table of contents

 Your state’s average auto insurance rates are important to think about because they can help you get an idea of how much you can expect to pay.
-They can also paint a picture of how your state’s insurance prices rank against the rest of the country.
-This info can help you know if you should switch insurance to find a better deal or stay with the same company.
+They can also paint a picture of how your state’s prices rank against the rest of the country.
+This info can help you know if you should switch companies to find a better deal or stay with the same provider.